blinq-dev/laravel-blade-icons/README.md

         ...etc
 ```

-To get here we need to write some code to transform the github trees response into a discovery.json (see beforeDiscoveryFileCreated)
+To get here we need to write some code to transform the github trees response into a discovery.json.
+Check out the ``beforeDiscoveryFileCreated`` method below.

-Also in this case we need to change the svg contents to play nice with the classes we apply to them: (see beforeSvgFileCreated)
+Also in this case we need to change the svg contents to play nice with the classes we apply to them, See the ``beforeSvgFileCreated`` method.
-- Remove all specified width / height, this should be settable by the user of the icon (with w-6 h-6 classes for example)
+- Remove all specified width / height as this should be configurable by the user of the icon
-- Remove all specified colors, for similar reasons
+- For similar reasons remove all specified colors
-- Set a currentColor fill or stroke to let the user colorize the icons by using text color css (or with text-green classes for example)
+- Set the fill or stroke to ``currentColor`` to let the user specify it

 These operations can be specified in a single class that extends IconPack: